azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 By using the same label selectors for the service, we get the same endpoints as for our `ClusterIP` API service.

 Now, let's call such a service via a node's IP adress and the port `30010`.
+We first need to determine the IP adress of each node.

 ```zsh
 # get node IP adresses